living-labs/ll-api/doc/source/tutorial.rst

 key (see http://www.google.com/recaptcha), that will fill the `recaptchaprivate` and `recaptchapublic` fields.
 `csrfsecrettoken` and `secretkey` are both random strings you should generate.

-Then run the following command:
+Then run the following command (without `config/db.ini` for an unauthenticated setup):

 .. sourcecode:: bash